 The lower bound $n \log n$ does not apply to algorithms that do not compare array elements but use some other information.
-An example of such an algorithm is counting sort that sorts an array in O(n) time assuming that every element in the array is an integer between 0...c where c is a small constant.
+An example of such an algorithm is counting sort that sorts an array in O(n) time assuming that every element in the array is an integer between 0...c and c = O(n).